The Bob May Memorial Charity Auction

 Donations to Auction

 We are, as always, looking for items to be donated to this year’s charity benefit auction.
-Upon arrival, please drop off any materials you would like to donate to the Convention Office.
+Upon arrival, please drop off any materials you would like to donate to the Auction Center, just off the elevator lobby on the 18th floor.

 What are we looking for?
 In short: donations of science fiction, fantasy, comics, horror or genre related material, most especially Doctor Who and its spinoffs.
 This includes genres such as Torchwood, Star Wars, Star Trek, Harry Potter, Hitchhiker’s Guide to the Galaxy, The Prisoner, Blake’s 7, Buffy, Angel, Firefly, Stargate SG-1/Atlantis/Universe, Battlestar Galactica, Caprica, Red Dwarf, anything related to science fiction film and television, SF/fantasy literature, comic books, or collectibles.
 Anything that has a tangential relationship to the SF/fantasy/horror genre which is in at least very good condition.
 Autographed photos, commemorative items, one-time prints, illustrations, etc. are also welcome.
 If you find it to be a valuable collectible, chances are good that others will, too.
 Just be sure: this is not a disposal service for items you wish to throw away!